-No. All applicants who meet the deadline who are minimally qualified and complete the application process will be considered for the 2015 program.
-Applicants that wish to begin preparing for possible consideration for 2016 can submit the 2015 Dental Hygiene application form with a note attached informing us of your future goal.
-You will still have to provide official transcripts with the application if you desire advising from the Health Careers Information Specialist so proper course selection can be suggested.
+There is not a waiting list.
+All applicants who meet the deadline who are minimally qualified and complete the application process will be considered for the 2017 program.
+Applicants that wish to begin preparing for possible future consideration can submit the Dental Hygiene application form with a note attached informing us of your future goal.
+You will still have to provide official transcripts with the application if you desire advising from the advisor so proper courses can be suggested.
 If you are planning to take classes to meet prerequisite requirements or completing support courses prior to entry, you will benefit from advising and receive updates on changes to the curriculum (if any).
-Later, you will need to submit recommendation letters/forms prior to February 15 of the year you are "eligible" and wish to be considered for (you will be notified about taking the HOBET and interviewing at that time).
+Later, you will need to submit recommendation letters/forms prior to February 15 of the year you are "eligible" and wish to be considered for (you will be notified about taking the TEAS and interviewing at that time).

 Roanoke, VA 24015

 Martha H. Sullivan

 Administrative Officer for Dental Hygiene, Associate Professor